JithinKS97/dynamic-learning/README.md

 The routes of each of the pages can be found in the 'clients/routes' directory.
 Detailed documentation for each of the components are provided in the components' js files.

-### 1) Lessonplan creator
+### 1) Workbook creator

-##### Component - CreateLessonPlan
+##### Component - CreateWorkbook

-This is the area where teachers create the lessonplans.
+This is the area where teachers create the workbooks.
 It is basically a drawing app on which simulations and textboxes can be added.
-Each lessonplan consists of a sequence of slides which is an array.
+Each workbook consists of a sequence of slides which is an array.
 Each element in the array consists of annotations of string type, array of simulations, array of textboxes.

 Each simulation is an iframe which is obtained from the online p5 text editor export feature.